Sentinelese: T. N. Pandit (1967–1991)

 In 1967, a group of 20 people consisting of the governor, armed forces and naval personnel, were led by T. N. Pandit, an Indian anthropologist working for the Anthropological Survey of India, to North Sentinel Island to explore it and befriend the Sentinelese.
 This was the first visit to the island by a professional anthropologist.
 Through binoculars, the group saw several clusters of Sentinelese along the coastline who retreated into the forest as the team advanced.
 The team followed their footprints and after about 1 km found a group of 18 lean-to huts made from grass and leaves that showed signs of recent occupation as evidenced by the still-burning fires at the corners of the hut.
 The team also discovered raw honey, skeletal remains of pigs, wild fruits, an adze, a multi-pronged wooden spear, bows, arrows, cane baskets, fishing nets, bamboo pots and wooden buckets.
 Metal-working was evident.
 The team failed to establish any contact and withdrew after leaving gifts.

-The government was aware that leaving the Sentinelese (and the area) completely isolated and ceasing to claim any control would lead to rampant illegal exploitation of the natural resources by the numerous mercenary outlaws who took refuge in those regions, and probably contribute to the extinction of the Sentinelese people.
+The government claimed that leaving the Sentinelese (and the area) completely isolated and ceasing to claim any control would lead to rampant illegal exploitation of the natural resources by the numerous mercenary outlaws who took refuge in those regions, and probably contribute to the extinction of the Sentinelese people.
 Accordingly, in 1970, an official surveying party landed at an isolated spot on the island and erected a stone tablet, atop a disused native hearth, that declared the island part of India.